 Ronnie Karfiol holds a BFA in Multidisciplinary Arts from Shenkar college of Art, Engineering & Design, Tel Aviv.
 She has also studied Media Technology and Animation at the H.A.W.
 University Hamburg, Germany.
 Her work has exhibited in museums such as Petach Tikva Museum of Art & Nahum Guttman museum as well as in galleries like SPEKTRUM Berlin, Galleria R+ Poland & the Center of Contemporary Art (CCA) Tel Aviv.
 Furthermore, her films screened in Europe and the US on national and international film and media festivals, including DocAviv, Print Screen, EMAF - European Media Art Festival, Germany and Currents Festival for new media, USA.
 She is the recipient of Margaret & Sylvan Adams Prize for young Israeli artist (2017), the Mifal HaPais Council for Arts (2018) and the Ministry of Culture Independent Artists’ grant (2019) and the Rabinovich Foundation (2020).

-Recently, in 2020, she was a web resident at the joint intiative between ZKM Museum [de] and Akademie Solitude [de].
+In 2020 She was a web resident at the joint intiative between ZKM Museum [de] and Akademie Solitude [de].
 In 2018, she was an artist-in-residence at Cripta747, Italy.
 Her works are part of the collections in both the Guttman Museum [IL] and the Herzliya Museum of Contemorary Art [IL].